 f.
-The directorDirector may, after considering the type, size, and potential environmental impact of the facility, require the operator to provide a geotechnical analysis and report.
+The director Director may, after considering the type, size, and potential environmental impact of the facility, require the operator to provide a geotechnical analysis and report.
 If failure of these structures can reasonably be expected to impact adjacent surface or ground waters, or adjacent private or state-owned lands, the analysis may be required to consider the long-term stability of these structures, the potential for ground water accumulation, and the expected seismic accelerations at the site.
 The report must bear the imprint of an Idaho licensed professional engineer that is both signed and dated by the engineer.
 The report shallmust show that the following features, if present, are designed in a manner that is consistent with industry standards to minimize the potential for failure of: (3-18-22)( i.
-Any wWaste rock or overburden stockpiles; (3 18 22)() ---- --- --------------------- ii.
-Any pP it walls proposed to be more than one hundred (100) feet high; and (3 - 18 - 22)()

-iii.
-Any pPit walls where geologic conditions could lead to failure of the wall regardless of the height. $\frac{(3-18-22)()}{(3-18-22)(2-1)}$ g.
-Underground mines must provide the following additional information: (3-18-22)

-i.
-Location and dimensions of all underground mine openings at the ground surface, including but not limited to vents, shafts, and adits; and (3-18-22)
+Any wWaste rock or overburden stockpiles; (3-18-22)() ii.
+Any pPit walls proposed to be more than one hundred (100) feet high; and (3 18 22)() iii.
+Any pPit walls where geologic conditions could lead to failure of the wall rega ardless of the height. $(3 - 18 - 22)($ g.
+Underground mines must provide the following additional information: (3-18-22) i.
+Location and dimensions of all underground mine openings at the ground surface, including not limited to vents, shafts, and adits; and (3-1) urface, including but (3-18-22) ii.
+A description of how each mine opening in subparagraph 070.04.g i of these rules will be secured ii.

-ii.
 A description of how each mine opening in subparagraph 070.04.g.i of these rules will be secured during reclamation to eliminate hazards to human health and safety.
 (3-18-22)